orlitany/Fully-Spectral-Partial-Shape-Matching/README.md

 # Fully-Spectral-Partial-Shape-Matching

-Code for this paper will be made availiable soon.
-Contact me via email if you can't wait ;)
+Code for this paper is here: https://github.com/orlitany/FSPM